Quantum channels and memory effects: Quantum Codes

 where $g_{0,i} \in\mathcal{P}_{n+m}$ and all $g_{i,j}$ are independent of each other.

-Notice that the total number of physical qubits - length of the code - is left unspecified.
-Actually it is useful to set it to infinity by considering a Pauli group $\mathcal{P}_{\infty}$ with elements defined on a semi-infinite chain of qubits, but acting nontrivially only on a bounded number of them.
+Note that the total number of physical qubits (length of the code) is left unspecified.
+Actually it is useful to set it to infinity by considering a Pauli group ${\cal P}_{\infty}$ with elements defined on a semi-infinite chain of qubits, but acting nontrivially only on a bounded number of them (as it happens with quasilocal algebra, see Appendix B).
 Then the generators are considered to be padded from the right with identities $\openone$.

 The structure of the stabilizer group generators can be summarized, following \eqref{Hstab}, by a semi-infinite matrix

 Each line of the matrix represents one of the $g_{j,i}$ and each column a different qubit.
 Thus, any given entry of ${\sf H}$ is a Pauli matrix for the corresponding qubit and generator.
 The rectangles represent which qubits are potentially affected by the action of the generators.
 Clearly, when $m = 0$ one has each block separately and obtain a block code.